kryton-me/kryton-me.github.io/2022-04-SDR on Mac.md

 	* Upper of the two bands
 * Wavelenght(s): 370m

-I've not been able to pick this up, I suspect this is down to my Antenna.
+I've not been able to pick this up, I suspect this is down to my Antenna choice.

 ## HF National shortwave (SW)
 * Modulation mode: AM
 * Channel spacing: 5kHz
 * SDR Bandwidth: 9kHz